This chili millet bake is reminiscent of a chili cornbread casserole but is tastier AND way more nutritious!

 - Sour cream or Greek yogurt , diced avocados, pumpkin seeds, cilantro and/or hot sauce for serving

-If you have the time, soak the millet for anywhere from 1-12 hours (this removes the phytic acid – if you don’t have time or if you forget, don’t sweat it).
+If you have the time, soak the millet for anywhere from 1-12 hours (this helps make whole grains more digestible).
+However, if you don’t have time or if you forget, don’t sweat it.
 Preheat the oven to 375˚F.

 In a medium saucepan, bring 3 cups water to a boil.
 Add 1 teaspoon salt and the millet.
 Bring to boil.
 Reduce heat to low; cover and simmer 15-20 minutes, or until the water is absorbed and millet is tender.
 Stir in the butter along with ½ cup of the cheese.
 Season to taste with additional salt, if needed.
 Cover and keep warm.